 Currency Conversion Fee

-Other than the foreign currency markup fee that is charged by the card issuer, a currency conversion fee is also charged by the card network.
+Other than the foreign currency markup fee that the card network also charges, the card issuer charges a currency conversion fee.
 It is generally 1% of the transaction amount for cards having Visa or MasterCard networks.
-Sometimes it is included in the forex markup fee and the card issuer passes it on to the card network, but in general, it is charged separately.
+Sometimes, it is included in the forex markup fee, and the card issuer passes it on to the card network, but in general, it is charged separately.
 So, if you have a card with a forex markup fee of 3.5% and a currency conversion fee of 1%, then you will be charged a total fee of 4.5% for international transactions.

 GST